harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/fortify-on-demand-scanner-reference.md

 ---
-title: Fortify on Demand scanner reference for STO
+title: Fortify on Demand step configuration
 description: Ingest Fortify on Demand scan results into your pipelines.
-sidebar_label: Fortify on Demand scanner reference
+sidebar_label: Fortify on Demand step configuration
 sidebar_position: 180
 ---